orangemug/git-deploy/README.md

 ## Generate old builds
 **Note:** This section is a work in progress and not yet complete

-To generate builds for old tags branches use another tool called [git-cmd](https://github.com/orangemug/git-cmd) which will checkout your code and run a command for all branches / tags.
+To generate builds for old tags use another tool called [git-cmd](https://github.com/orangemug/git-cmd) which will checkout your code and run a command for all tags.

 ```
-git-cmd --branches --tags "git-deploy check; npm build; git-deploy push"
+git-cmd --tags "git-deploy check; npm build; git-deploy push"
 ```

 We first run `git-deploy check` to see if it's a candidate for deploy.
 Then we run the the build process and push the resulting files.